vseryakov/backendjs/README.md

         /connection/del?type=invite&id=12345

 - `/connection/get`
-  Receive all my connections of the given type, i.e. connection(s) i made, if `id` is given only one record for the specified connection will be returned
+  Receive all my connections of the given type, i.e. connection(s) i made, if `id` is given only one record for the specified connection will be returned.
+Supports special query parameters `_select,_keys,_ops`, see docs about `db.select` for more info.

   Example: